-Some websites allow you to view properties that are currently in pre-foreclosure and are scheduled for auction.
+Some websites allow you to view foreclosed homes about to be put up for auction.
 You can be the new owner of the property if you are able to outbid other home buyers.

 Another strategy is to gather a list of homes that are in pre-foreclosure on the auction site and using direct outreach to communicate and persuade the owner to sell the property to you.

 While Craigslist may seem like an odd way to find distressed properties to buy, this method has worked for many real estate investors.
 Look at rental listings to see if the pictures and descriptions match the characteristics of a distressed property.